-The study area designated Equity Emphasis Area.
+This map shows the study area's designated Equity Emphasis Area.
 The Metropolitan Washington Council of Governments defines Equity Emphasis Areas as locations that have a concentration of low-income population and concentration of two or more minority groups greater than 1.5 times the regional average.
 Low-income is defined as a household income of less than 1.5 times the federal poverty level, depending on size.